-- of the buyer's address provided in the Transaction Details page is also acceptable. - An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent), or a receipt from Australia Post showing at least the state, city and suburb (or international equivalent).
+- An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent). - An address for the recipient showing at least the city/state, city/country, or zip/postal code (or international equivalent).